KarenSafaryan/Spatial_Sparrow/README.md

 To check: rInnerLim, lInnerLim, rOuterLim, lOuterLim

-Settings for paths and data copy:
+Settings for `paths and data copy` :
 | Setting | Default | Description |
 |---------|---------|-------------|
 | widefieldPath | ... | path to widefield data on server |